Sevvoo/java_labs/USER_MANUAL.md

 - Check your Java version (needs to be 17 or newer)
 - Make sure everything is compiled
 - Run from the project root folder

+### Database connection error
+- Make sure SQLite JDBC driver is in `lib/` folder
+- Make sure SLF4J jars are in `lib/` folder
+- Check if `games.db` file is not locked by another process

 ### Class not found
 Make sure you're in the right directory and using the correct command: